adamduvin/WyvernDeathmatch/README.md

 ### Change History (Organized By Date)
+#### 7/27/2020
+- Implemented object pools for player projectiles.
+- Fixed a bug where continuing to sprint after stamina reaches zero would result in the player continuing to sprint with no stamina regeneration.
+Reaching zero stamina now invokes a wait-time before you can begin sprinting again.

 #### 7/08/2020
 - Player no longer transitions to onGround state if they hit the side of a landable object.
 - Player now smoothly descends slopes.